vanphan24/locality-aware-routing/README.md

 counting-zone3-cf8765cd4-lvvq8                        2/2     Running    0          3m20s   172.31.38.124   ip-172-31-46-215.us-east-2.compute.internal
 dashboard-64f7f8cb5-kp498                             2/2     Running    0          2m10s   172.31.25.179   ip-172-31-29-111.us-east-2.compute.internal
 ```

+Refresh the browser several times and confirm the counter is from all three zones.
+You can also confirm the zone by the name of the counter pod beneath the number count.

 Next, using a proxy-default config entry, we will enable localtiy aware routing, and traffic will only go to the couting service in the same zone as the dashboard service.